-- a) to establish a maximum floor space ratio to enable appropriate development to be achieved - b) to ensure that development intensity reflects its locality
+- a) to establish a framework of floor space ratios that achieve appropriate urban form and density - b) to ensure that development intensity reflects its locality

 Both the Auburn and Holroyd LEPs include development and site specific controls for certain areas including the former Lidcombe Hospital site, Parramatta Road Precinct and retail premises on land in the B6 zone.
 The Planning Proposal seeks to include these specific provisions in the new Cumberland LEP.